ahmedatyahassan/AhmedAtya74/README.md

 ## About Me
 Studies at Faculty of Computers and Artificial Intelligence - Cairo University <br>
-Skilled in Problem Solving, Algorithms, Data Structures Now, I'm studying Big Data Engineering, always learning more and developing my skills each day.<br>
+Skilled in Problem Solving, Algorithms, Data Structures and have a strong passion for Big Data Engineering

 ## Honors & Awards
 - ACM Egyptian Collegiate Programming Contest (ECPC) 2021 **Rank: 9th**